Setting up Windows for web development

 A listbox should pop up at the top.
 Select WSL Bash here.

 Restart Visual Studio Code and open the integrated terminal again.
-You should see the same
+You should see

 /mnt/c path as before.